-Active state indicator Bool

-Integer code of the active state Long (I32)

-Time elapsed since the last state transition Double (F64)

-Timeout flag Bool

-Integer code of the active state Time elapsed since the last state transition
+QOQ15 Active state indicator Bool ksa Integer code of the active state Long (I32) tstep Time elapsed since the last state transition Double (F64) TOUT Timeout flag Bool

 BDOCT, BDHEXD - Bitwise demultiplexers

 Both BDOCT and BDHEXD are bitwise demultiplexers for easy decomposition of the input signal to individual bits.
 The only difference is the number of outputs, the BDOCT block has 8 Boolean outputs while the BDHEXD block offers 16-bit decomposition.
 The output signals Yi correspond with the individual bits of the input signal iu shifter by shift bits to the right.
 The YO output is the least significant bit.